Nuclear reactor: Advanced reactors

 More than a dozen advanced reactor designs are in various stages of development.
-Some are evolutionary from the PWR, BWR and PHWR designs above, some are more radical departures.
+Some are evolutionary from the PWR, BWR and PHWR designs above, and some are more radical departures.
 The former include the advanced boiling water reactor (ABWR), two of which are now operating with others under construction, and the planned passively safe Economic Simplified Boiling Water Reactor (ESBWR) and AP1000 units (see Nuclear Power 2010 Program).